 The sheer genius behind (and the usefulness of) PWAs was rammed home when I attended CloudFest 2018, the world’s largest conference for hosting companies, in Germany earlier this year.
-Duda CTO Amir Glatt made a great point that even though apps are universally favored for their made-for-mobile formats, the vast majority of users spend their time on only a select few apps.
+Even though apps are universally favored for their made-for-mobile formats, the vast majority of users spend their time on only a select few apps.
 YouTube, Facebook Messenger, Instagram, and Twitter are often the main culprits.

 Where does this leave small businesses even if they were to create a great app?